Register

 AWassist 1,487 pts

-Posted about 9 years ago by AWassist
+Posted over 9 years ago by AWassist

 I want to see TH is assist AW or probably as SB help while getting his caching badges.
 I am sure that would help TH in is managerial carrier.
 As all of you said that he should get some experience else where before applying for top job at Arsenal i agree.